 Pharmacy Benefits Manager (PBM).
 “Pharmacy Benefits Manager (PBM)” means an entity that performs pharmacy benefits management, as defined in 24-A M.R.S. §4347, sub-section 17.

 Prescription drug.
-“Prescription drug” means a drug, as defined in Section 321(g) of Title 21 of the United States Code, or a biological product as defined in Section 262(i)(1) of Title 42 of the United States Code, that
+“Prescription drug” means a drug, as defined in 21 United States Code, Section 321(g) or a biological product as defined in 42 United States Code, Section 262(i)(1) that:

-is intended for human use;
+Is intended for human use;

-is not a device within the meaning of Section 321(h) of Title 21 of the United States Code;
+Is not a device within the meaning of 21 United States Code, Section 321(h); and

-by federal or state law, can be lawfully dispensed only on prescription by a licensed health care professional.
+By federal or state law, can be lawfully dispensed or administered only on prescription by a licensed health care professional.

 Pricing component data.
-“Pricing component data” means data unique to each reporting entity subject to this rule that evidences the cost to each reporting entity to make a prescription drug product available to consumers and the payments received by each reporting entity to make a prescription drug product available to consumers, taking into account any price concessions, and that is measured uniformly among and between the entities, as detailed by this rule adopted by the organization pursuant to 22 M.R.S., Chapter 1683, Section 8737.
+“Pricing component data” means data unique to each reporting entity subject to this rule that evidences the cost to each reporting entity to make a prescription drug product available to consumers and the payments received by each reporting entity to make a prescription drug product available to consumers, taking into account any price concessions, and that is measured uniformly among and between the entities, as detailed by this rule adopted by the organization pursuant to 22 M.R.S. § 8737.

 Pricing unit.
 “Pricing unit” means the smallest dispensable amount of a prescription drug product that could be dispensed.